blackducksoftware/bd_scan_yocto_via_sbom/README.md

 value should probably be in the range 0.0.1 to 0.0.10).

 - --process_image_manifest OR --image_license_manifest PATH:
-  - Process the image_license.manifest file to process and add recipes from the core image to the BOM.
+  - Include processing of image_license.manifest file to add recipes from the core image to the BOM (usually including Linux kernel).

+- --recipe_report REPFILE:
+  - Create a report of matched and unmatched recipes in specified REPFILE.

 ### EXAMPLE DISTANCE CALCULATIONS